ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-list-contacts-in-a-category.md

 Contact Display fields control the appearance of the list layout.
 ![Menu Item List Contacts in a Category contact display tab](../../../en/images/menu-items/contacts-featured-contacts-form-tab.png)

-- **Choose a Layout.** Select from the list of templates.
+- **Choose a Layout** Select from the list of templates.
 - **Contact Category** Show or hide the Contact Category display view.
     The following options are available.
-    - *Use Global:* Use the default value from the contacts options screen.
+    - *Use Global* Use the default value from the contacts options screen.
-    - *Hide:* Do not show the Category name of the contacts.
+    - *Hide* Do not show the Category name of the contacts.
-    - *Show Without Link:* Show Category name of contacts as heading styled text only.
+    - *Show Without Link* Show Category name of contacts as heading styled text only.
     - *Show With Link* Show Category name of contacts as heading styled text linked to Category.